 Focus on customer needs and customer service and customer profitability.
 Recall the old adage of business success: “Find a need and fill it.”
 Your customers have needs and you will grow by satisfying those needs.
 At the margin, this means recognizing emerging needs and satisfying them before your competitors do.
 Customer service is king.
 Is your business focused on customer service at every point of contact, from initial calls, to returning calls, to simply thanking customers for their business.
 Customer profitability is also important.
 In most businesses, a disproportionate share of revenues and profits come from a relatively few customers.
 Are you doing business with enough of the kinds of customers that can provide good profitability and therefore drive growth?

 Make technology work for you.
-Technology is important in nearly every area of most companies.
+Technology is important in nearly every area of most companies which is why it’s important to invest in the latest business technology and a dedicated it support department.
 Are your products and services current, up-to-date, and reflective of customer expectations?
 Are your services delivered using current technology?
 Technology impacts how services are delivered and how your services are perceived by customers and clients.
 I’ve had an expression for years that we want to be on the leading, but not the bleeding, edge of technology in our business.
 Where are you?

 Be intentional about hiring and retaining the best people.
 A business cannot grow without the right people doing the right things over time.
 Investing in people is won’t guarantee that your business will grow, but not investing will virtually assure that it will not grow.
 Don Hutson, a nationally known motivational speaker and trainer, tells the story of an executive who asked this question in the process of initiating a significant sales training program.
 “What if we spend all this money and they leave?”
 Don’s response was simply this: “What if we don’t and they stay!”
 Hire the best people you can find, train them and retain them.